This post is about creating and using a networking biography. And includes a template.

 NAME AND POSITIONING STATEMENT

-The key difference on this networking bio is the positioning statement.
+The key difference on this networking biography is the positioning statement.
 Whether you have this on your professional resume or not, it is critical to quickly and well position yourself in a crowded market.
 Keep it short and make sure it says key things that make you unique.

 The summary is a short written paragraph that tells the story of your positioning statement.
 It can prove your position by providing credible evidence along with a solid reason why (or two).